Is Public Wi-Fi Safe to Use?

 The network is open to anyone, be it a few people at a local coffee shop or thousands waiting to board their flight.
 What does the later describe?
 A hackers dream.
 In either situation you are not sure who has set up the network, or who has access to the data which it transfers.

-Although banking can be done online, or through mobile apps you’ll want to rethink the network you’re using to do your banking.
+Although banking can be done online, or through mobile banking apps you’ll want to rethink the network you’re using to do your banking.
 With public Wi-Fi networks especially, it’s easy for someone to intercept your data: passwords, usernames and personal information (hackers beware!).

 If you’re not using a secure or trusted network you’ll want to think again.
 Here’s a fool proof guide to follow for using public Wi-Fi in a way that doesn’t compromise your safety or personal data.